Attorney Luke P. de Leon has joined Fredrikson & Byron as an associate in the Intellectual Property Litigation and Litigation Groups.

 - We represented a mortarless retaining wall design company in a trial before the Western District of Wisconsin and two appeals before the Seventh Circuit Court of Appeals regarding the company’s enforcement of a license agreement, resulting in a finding of liability, injunction and full damages award.

 - Our attorneys represented Medtronic in licensing disputes with various parties.
 In one instance, we were able to convince a licensee, without resorting to litigation, to restart and complete license payments after it initially determined it could cease payments, resulting in $2 million in additional royalties.

 Trade Secret Litigation

-- Represented a manufacturer of electronic medical records software in trade secret litigation with the former employee of a development partner.
+- We represented a manufacturer of electronic medical records software in trade secret litigation with the former employee of a development partner.
 Our client co-developed key software that performs natural language processing of medical records.
 One of the principal designers of the software subsequently left our client’s development partner, taking copies of the software’s source code with him and deleting the code from his employer’s computers.
 When our client learned that the former employee was attempting to sell the software to other customers, we joined in a lawsuit with our client’s co-developer to protect the technology and recover the stolen source code.
-The case was tried before a jury in federal court for the U.S. District of Minnesota, and the Court ruled in favor of our client on all claims.
+The case was tried before a jury in the U.S. District of Minnesota, and the jury decided and the Court ruled in favor of our client on all claims.

 News & Articles

 Fredrikson & Byron shareholders Ann Dunn Wessberg and Lora Friedemann were recognized by World Trademark Review (WTR) in its 2021 Global Leaders list.